misha130/ion-datepicker/README.md

-## This repo was forked in order to deal with the following scenario ( this is copied directly from a pull request that was ignored): ##
+## This repo was forked in order to deal with the following scenario: ##

 Makes current day (instead of the the max possible day) the default selected day when: